GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 The scale of a robot’s **TTP** sets the baseline for how much labor it can sell.

 You’re not paying for what it does — you’re paying for **what it can do**, and the fact that someone else *could hypothetically* use that same robot more wisely than you.

 ---

-### Example

-Hire a **10 TTP bot** for one hour:
-- You pay = 10 TTP × 3600 TokenTorq/hr × 1 hr = **36 000 RT**.
-- Even if you only get 2 TokenTorq (7 200 RT) of usable output, you still owe the full capacity rate.
-- Over time, as the bot learns the task, output efficiency rises — and so does your Torq.

-Nobody rents a bot for just one hour (Bonded Robotic Labor Agreements cover longer periods),
-but this example keeps the math clean.

----